 Find out more at Smooth Hound Smith’s website

 Gail Dreifus bought her first guitar at“Goodwill” at the age of 14 and has been writing songs since she could string a series of basic chords together.
 Starting with songs of protest and heartfelt love songs, Gail also writes about nature and history.
 Inspired by living in YosemiteNational Park, she developed a program of original songs about the park which has been performed for over 25 years for children and their guardians.
 Her songs are catchy, appealing and it is surprising to note how much information is incorporated in the lyrics.

-Adam grew up in rural England and moved to California in 2004.
-He worked as a Field Science Educator for NatureBridge in Yosemite for seven years before transferring his education skills to music.
 In 2010, Adam launched the Beat Harvest music education program with a mission to inspire people to make music and teach them the skills they need to do so.
 In his teaching, Adam focuses on unleashing creative potential and collaboration with other musicians.
 His goal is to teach his students not only to play their instrument, but also how to use music to express themselves and build community.

 Visit Adam’s website to find out more.

 David has been in the sound and music business since 1973 as sound engineer, sound designer, music producer, business owner, and teacher.
 He established and ran the Music Production program for the Hartt School of Music, University of Hartford, and the Graduate Sound Design program for the David Geffen School of Drama at Yale.
 He writes songs, sings, plays piano and a bit of guitar.